rameshelamathi/takehome-test/README.md

 ## Overview

-This is a takehome test for candidates applying for a full-stack developer position at ShopPad.
+This is a takehome test for candidates applying for a full-stack developer position at Cartrabbit.
 It contains two sections: "Backend" and "Frontend", which together include a series of tests involving HTML, CSS, JavaScript, and PHP.

 Feel free to solve these questions however you see fit, using whatever coding style or third-party libraries you think are appropriate.

-To start the test, simply clone this repo and make your edits locally.
+To start the test, simply download (clone) this repository and make your edits locally.

 ## Frontend